 An Open Style dome has openings for sound to pass through from outside of the hearing aid.
 This helps people from experiencing what is called the occlusion effect.
 The occlusion effect can give the experience of hollow or booming like sounds from their own voice.
 Very similar to sticking your fingers in your ears and listening to yourself talk.
 For individuals with lower level hearing loss this can at times be a distracting experience.
 Open domes can also sounds more natural for some people as they are still receiving some sound through the ear unimpeded.

 A Closed Style dome is meant to reduce the sound from outside the hearing aid so it can more aggressively boost the sound level.
 Closed domes can also boost the low frequency (usually below 500HZ) sound pressure in the ear canal 20dB or more.
-Often closed domes are the better answer for people suffering for a more sever level of hearing loss.
-Customer molds are, for the most part, closed domes that have been fitted specifically for an individual allowing a more comfortable fit (albeit at a much higher cost).
+Often closed domes are the better answer for people suffering for a more severe level of hearing loss.
+Custom molds are, for the most part, closed domes that have been fitted specifically for an individual allowing a more comfortable fit (albeit at a much higher cost).

 If you have any questions on what dome is best for you, please contact us and let us know!